kirilliliych/DemoInt/README.md

 Now it is time to say a couple of words about move semantics.

 Move semantics is a new feature introduced in C++11 as an alternative to copy semantics.
 Obviously, it is not supposed to replace the last one; however, it provides an opportunity to compensate ineffectiveness of copying in some cases (caused by time and memory resources spent on copying).

+Move constructor is a constructor that takes an rvalue reference as an argument.
+It creates an object via the resources of the existing one, but instead of copying it just takes ownership of them.
+As a result, data starts to belong to the new object while the old one is usually left empty.

 TO SECTION OF DIFFERENCES